kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

     The Deployment is now rolled back to a previous stable revision.
 As you can see, a `DeploymentRollback` event for rolling back to revision 2 is generated from Deployment controller.

-2. Check if the rollback was successful and the deployment is running as expected, run:
+2. Check if the rollback was successful and the Deployment is running as expected, run:
     ```shell
     kubectl get deployment nginx-deployment
     ```